Get in Touch with NAME

 A Tax Residence Programme for non-EU, non- EEA and non- Swiss nationals.

-The Global Residence Programme (GRP) Rules is aimed to attract wealthy individuals from outside the European Union, Switzerland or the European Economic Area seeking to take up tax residence in Malta.
+The Global Residence Program (GRP) Rules is aimed to attract wealthy individuals from outside the European Union, Switzerland or the European Economic Area seeking to take up tax residence in Malta.

 Which are the main requirements to apply for the Malta Global Residence Programme?